 One headline reads “Giant Prehistoric Toilet Found” another refers to the discovery of an ancient latrine.
 Don’t know how I missed those a few weeks ago.
 Surely had I seen that headline I would have had to clicked on it to find out what that was all about.
 The actual title, The oldest known communal latrines provide evidence of gregarism in Triassic megaherbivores, of the research paper from which the popular press picked up the story may not sound so interesting to you.
-But for me, the title told me they were talking fossils which meant this was a story about fossil poop, or, to sound more scientific, coprolites.
-If you have followed this blog you know that I have a fascination with coprolites and have written about what we can learn fro them before (most recently – Dino Doo Doo and the Genesis Flood).
+But for me, the title told me they were talking about fossils which meant this was a story about fossil poop, or—to sound more scientific—coprolites.
+If you have followed this blog you know that I have a fascination with coprolites and have written about what we can learn from them before (most recently – Dino Doo Doo and the Genesis Flood).

-How is this evidence of a common latrine?
+How are these coprolites evidence of a common latrine you might ask?
 The density of feces (around 90 per square meter covering 900 square meters) was the first clue but then closer inspection of this poo-pile revealed that the feces were not all deposited at the same time and not all by the same animal.
-They are different sizes and some were more degraded than others when they were finally preserved.
-The scientists involved interpret this site as evidence that the herbivore that deposited all this material lived in a community structure where they had a community area where they all did their business.
+They are different sizes and some were more degraded than others at the time when they were finally preserved.
+The scientists involved interpret these fossils as evidence that the herbivore that deposited all this material lived in a community structure where they had a community area where they all did their business.

-So what animal was responsible for these 10s of thousands of coprolites.
+So what animal was responsible for these tens of thousands of coprolites.
 It didn’t take much detective work to find the likely culprit.
-There are thousands of bones in the same rock formation that these coprolites came from that all belong to the same animal.
+There are thousands of bones in the same rock formation that these coprolites were extracted.
+These bone all belong to the same animal.
 That animal is an extinct form of large mammal-like reptile that reached up to 8 feet long.
 Based on skeletons the picture to the right represents an artistic rendering of what this reptile might have looked like.
-Notably, this type of communal latrine is well known in large animals today such as rhinos but not for reptiles.
-Obviously, no one was there to witness these animals deposit these plant nodules but it is certainly the most reasonable explanation.
-The evidence they left behind is our witness.

 Large piles of poo – yet another challenge to the creationist’ paradigm.

-Here is where I ask a familiar question for those that have read my previous articles: how does a young earth creationists (YECs) interpret this fossil find?
+Here is where I ask a familiar question for those that have read any of my other writings: how might a young earth creationists (YEC) interpret this particular fossil find?
 I expect that many lay Christians that believe the Earth must be young can read a story like this and they may see the dates (240 million years old) and gloss right over them and just assume that the dates are wrong.
-But they probably would readily accept that some sort of large herbivorous reptile really did exist and that these really are feces but other than that they probably wouldn’t consider the larger question of how this fossil site fits into the Earth’s history.
+At the same time they probably would readily accept that a large animals really did exist and that these really are feces but other than that they probably wouldn’t consider the larger question of how this fossil location fits into the broader context of Earth’s history.

-The geological context of where these fossils were found is what I found most interesting about this fossil find and why I chose to write about it here.
-Simply put, most of these coprolites where found eroding from a hill that is part of a larger set of formations that include thousands of feet of rock layers.
-All of the coprolites where found in the same layers of rock from multiple locations many miles apart.
-The conventional geological explanation would be that 200 million years ago this are of Argentina was a flatter area with wetlands where groups of these reptiles lived.
-Large piles of dung built up but would have also been decaying very rapidly but a volcanic eruption covered the whole area with a thick layer of ash that preserved the dung and many of the animals.
+But it is the geological context in which these fossils were found that is relevant to the question of the age of the earth and why I chose to write about it here.
+Simply put, most of these coprolites were found eroding from a hill that is just a small part of a much larger set of rock formations that include thousands of feet of rock layers.
+All of the coprolites where found in the same layers of rock and they have been found in multiple locations many miles apart.
+The conventional geological explanation would be that 200 million years ago this area of what is today Argentina was a relatively flat land with wetlands where groups of these reptiles lived.
+Large piles of dung built up in communal latrines but we would expect that this dung would eventually be decayed and eroded by typical processes.
+However, these dung piles were present when a volcanic eruption covered the whole area with a thick layer of ash that preserved the dung and many of the animals.
 More layers of ash and then other sediments eventually were deposited here by additional volcanic activity.
-Much later erosion took place forming the mountain and hills there today and that erosion brought these fossils back to the surface.
+Much later, erosion took place forming the mountain and hills there today and that erosion brought these fossils back to the surface.

 Young earth creationists propose an alternative history.
-In their history a massive global flood deposited 10s of thousands of feet of sediments in this area over a period of a few days to maybe a few months.
-In the past 4000 year erosion has then sculpted the rocks into these mountains and hills.
-Therefore, these flood geology theories of YECs would undoubtedly view the rock formations from which these fossils were found as having formed right in the middle of a chaotic global flood only 4-6 thousand years ago.
+In their history a massive global flood deposited tens of thousands of feet of sediments in this area over a period of a few days to maybe a few months.
+As the global flood subsided, massive erosion sculpted the rocks into these mountains and hills.
+Therefore, these flood geology theories of YECs would undoubtedly interpret the rock formations from which these fossils were found as having formed right in the middle of a chaotic global flood only 4-6 thousand years ago.

 The oldest known communal latrines provide evidence of gregarism in Triassic megaherbivores.
 Fiorelli et al. 2013.
 Nature, Scientific Reports 3, Article number 3348. doi:10.1038/srep0334